Our Ambassadors Stories

 You may remember the movie “Patch Adams”?
 In the 1960s, this American studied human medicine and believed, that a person’s health is strongly linked to their well-being and emotions: He started bedside visits his patients as a clown.

-Michael Christensen, a street performer and clown with the Big Apple Circus in New York / USA, feels the same way ….. and transformed into a clown, he began to cheer up his hospitalized little brother in the 1980’s, noticing how important fun, a good laugh and distraction influences positively children in difficult situations.
+Michael Christensen, a street performer and clown with the Big Apple Circus in New York / USA, feels the same way ….. and transformed into a clown doctor.

-This was the beginning of organized clown visits to children in hospitals around the world.
+A life-changing experience, which inspired the creation of the Big Apple Clown Care Unit in New York City.
+This was the start of organized clown visits to children in hospitals around the world.

 The wonderful stories of Dr. Stubs were also told in Europe and the first professional clown doctor organisations were founded in the early 1990’s.